Golden Milk Recipe (Turmeric Milk)

 The two essential spices for golden milk are black pepper and turmeric.
 From there, you can adjust the other spices to suit your preference.
 I like to add cinnamon and ginger for extra flavor and health benefits.

-Do you have to add black pepper?
+Do I have to add black pepper to golden milk?

 The black pepper is key to help increase the absorption of the curcumin, which is the active compound found in turmeric, so I’d say yes.
 You won’t taste it once it’s mixed into the milk.
 Curcumin is a polyphenol with potent antioxidant and anti-inflammatory properties.

-You can make golden milk with any non-dairy milk.
+You can make golden milk with any milk.
 Homemade nut and seed milk are the best options but store-bought works fine too.
 I’ve made it with homemade hemp milk, homemade oat milk, homemade almond, and cashew milk, as well as store-bought almond milk, store-bought cashew milk, and coconut milk.

 If you’re using canned coconut milk, you may want to use equal parts coconut milk and water as it will be very thick and quite high in fat if made with just coconut milk.